 The gold prices continued to trade sideways ahead of Friday’s employment report.
 The dollar moved lower as U.S. Treasury yields declined.
 ADP private payrolls came in softer than expected which initially weighed on U.S. yields, but a stronger than expected ISM manufacturing report, helped buoy the greenback and cap the upward momentum in gold.

-Gold prices edged higher but remain above support is seen near the 10-day moving average at 1,715 Target support is seen near the 50-day moving average at $1,712.
-Short term momentum has turned negative as the fast stochastic generated a crossover sell.
-The current reading on the fast stochastic is 77, down from 86 which was above the overbought trigger level of 80 which could foreshadow a correction.
+Gold prices edged higher and are consolidating in a tight range.
+Resistance is seen near the August highs at 1,831.
+Support is seen near the 10-day moving average of 1,800.
+Prices are overbought as the fast stochastic is printing a reading of 84, above the overbought trigger level of 80, which could foreshadow a correction.
+Short-term momentum has turned negative as the fast stochastic generated a crossover sell signal.
 Medium-term momentum has turned positive as the MACD (moving average convergence divergence) index generated a crossover buy signal.
-This occurs as the MACD line (the 12-day moving average minus the 26-day moving average) crosses above the MACD signal line (the 9-day moving average of the MACD line).
-The MACD histogram is printing near the zero-index level with a flat trajectory that points to consolidation.
+This buy signal occurs as the MACD line (the 12-day moving average minus the 26-day moving average) crosses above the MACD signal line (the 9-day moving average of the MACD line).

 This article was originally posted on FX Empire